Glasses of chilled sparkling rosé wine served outdoors on a summer evening table, perfect for celebrations and alfresco dining.

 Top 10 Types of Rosé Wine

-Cinsault Rosé Light, fresh, low tannin Red berries, floral notes, subtle spice Sushi, light fish dishes, summer salads
+Cinsault Rosé Red berries, floral, subtle spice Light, fresh, low tannin 8-10°C (46-50°F) Sushi, light fish dishes, summer salads

-Pinot Noir Rosé Crisp, delicate, dry Strawberry, rose petal, watermelon Salmon, goat cheese salad, tomato-based pasta
+Pinot Noir Rosé Strawberry, rose petal, watermelon Crisp, delicate, dry 8-12°C (46-54°F) Salmon, goat cheese salad, tomato-based pasta

-Mourvèdre Rosé Medium to full-bodied, complex Peach, herbs, cherry, earthy notes Grilled meats, Mediterranean lamb, roasted vegetables
+Mourvèdre Rosé Peach, cherry, earthy herbs Medium to full-bodied, complex 10-12°C (50-54°F) Grilled meats, Mediterranean lamb, roasted vegetables

-Moscato Rosé Sweet, lightly sparkling Strawberry, orange blossom, peach Fresh fruit, dessert, spicy Asian cuisine
+Moscato Rosé Strawberry, peach, orange blossom Sweet, lightly sparkling 6-8°C (43-46°F) Fresh fruit, desserts, spicy Asian cuisine

 Conclusion